Register Now

 • The participants will discuss the merits of the story ideas identified in response to the pre-workshop 'thinking assignment'.

-• The group will refine each story idea further and identify the storytellers.
+• The group will help refine each story idea.

 Lunch